 2. Pay As You Go

 3. Packages - American Aviation provides an all inclusive training package for the Instrument Rating.
 Pricing changes based on the airplane.
-For a Diamond instrument training package the cost is $10,350.
-This includes 10 hours of flight instruction in a Diamond DA20, 30 hours of flight instruction in a Diamond DA40, all necessary books & materials, 10 hours of simulator flight instruction, 50 hours of ground instruction, one practical test fee and one written test fee.
-The regular pricing for all that is included in the package is over $12,000.
+For a Diamond instrument training package the cost is $13,500.
+This includes 10 hours of flight instruction in a Diamond DA20, 30 hours of flight instruction in a Diamond DA40 or Cessna 172/Piper Archer, all necessary books & materials, 10 hours of simulator flight instruction, 40 hours of ground instruction, one practical test fee and one written test fee.